Quick Summary: Timing Your First Haircut After a Hair Transplant

 Our recommendation would be to delay your first haircut for 2 weeks after a transplant to give your scalp ample time to recover from any immediate post-surgery effects like itching, swelling, or potential infections.1 The longer you wait, the more hair you’ll have for styling as the transplanted hair goes through its shedding and regrowth phases.

-Cutting your hair too soon and too short could expose the scalp to risks such as injuries or infections.
-Research suggests that a scalp that is well cared for, experiencing minimal tension and trauma, tends to yield better transplant results.2,3
+Cutting your hair too soon or too short could expose your scalp to risks such as injury or infection.
+Research suggests that a well-cared-for scalp, with minimal tension and trauma, tends to yield better transplant results.2,3

 Tips for Haircutting Post-Transplant

-After a hair transplant, it’s important to choose a haircut that minimises stress on the new grafts and the donor area.
+After a hair transplant, it’s essential to choose a haircut that minimises stress on the new grafts and the donor area.
 Here are some suggestions:

 - Gentle Trimming: Initially, opt for a gentle trim rather than a full haircut.
 This allows you to shape and tidy your hair without putting too much stress on the new grafts or the donor area.